xxfttkx/is_admin/README.md

 - Detects if the app is running with **administrator privileges** on Windows.
 - Detects if the app is running with **root privileges** on Linux/macOS.
-- Cross-platform support via platform-specific implementations.
+- Cross-platform support via FFI.
 - Lightweight and easy to integrate.

 ---